thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 connected; therefore, only the first item from  ``dev->bsink_list`` is verified.

-Note that in case another "prepare" call was issued before, the handler returns ``PPL_STATUS_PATH_STOP`` and exits to prevent propagation of a likely configuration coming from another connected pipeline.
+Note that in the event that another "prepare" call was previously issued, the handler returns ``PPL_STATUS_PATH_STOP`` and exits to prevent propagation of a likely configuration coming from another connected pipeline.

-Add the following handler code before your API declaration.
+Add the following handler code before your API declaration:

 .. code-block:: c